 Abstract

-We propose a symbiotic system approach for the development of Canadian Oil Sands.
-We show, for example, if 20% of Canadian Oil Sands income were to be invested in renewable-energy machines as part of reclamation efforts for the land that is mined for, then three significant results will follow.
+We propose a symbiotic systems approach for the development of Canadian Oil Sands.
+We show, for example, if 20% of Canadian Oil Sands income were to be invested in renewable-energy machines as part of reclamation efforts for the land that is mined, then three significant results can follow.
 First, we estimate that in 50 years as much CO2 will have been kept from the air from burning coal to make electricity as was released into the air from mining the oil sands and consuming the oil.
-Second, this proposed investment can be regarded as better alternative to a “Carbon Tax”.
-Finally, we show that in a period of excess electricity power generation, the power can be used to sell it back to the grid, or clean contaminated water of Poly-Aromatic Hydrocarbons (PAH) and hydrocrack PAH into useful compounds.
+Second, this proposed investment can be regarded as a better alternative to a “Carbon Tax”.
+Finally, we show that in a period of excess electricity power generation, the power can be sold back to the grid, power electric underground heaters for liquefying bitumen for extraction without mining operations, or to power operations for cleaning contaminated water of Poly-Aromatic Hydrocarbons (PAH) which can then be hydrocracked into useful compounds.